 - Settlement of FDIC-threatened D&O suit arising out of the failure of First Chicago Bank & Trust.

-- Freddie Mac COO’s defense against multiple as litigations initiated by shareholders with regard to alleged accounting and governance irregularities.
+- Freddie Mac COO’s defense against multiple litigations initiated by shareholders with regard to alleged accounting and governance irregularities.

 - The FDIC and the Department of Justice’s parallel criminal actions against the former chairman of a South Carolina failed bank.